ckunte/git-talk/git-talk.typ

   - develop using branches (treat 'master' or 'main' branch sacred)
   - agree on a workflow / branching strategy
   - keep the repository clean and up to-date

 ]

-#slide[

-  = MORGAN with git

-  - git is _complementary_ to MORGAN (Kent's model management system)
-  - MORGAN project as a global repository
-    - git repo as a history of traceable atomic changes _within_ it
-    - history resides within the subfolder `.git`
-  - with git, MORGAN will:
-    - not require an external diff system; git is _fast_ (18y of engineering)
-    - not require the need to work with multiple version folders
-    - be simpler + accurate in tracking changes
-    - be compact; entire history of change is available
-    - be easiest to revert to earlier states/ver. with 1-click/command

-]